Berlin-Spandau railway station

 Is photography allowed?

-Generally, photography is allowed in public areas of the station, but it’s advisable to be respectful of other travelers.
+Yes, photography is generally allowed within the station, but be mindful of privacy and other travelers.

 Are there guided tours?

-While specific guided tours of the station may not be widely available, local tours often include stops at significant landmarks in the Spandau district.
+While specific guided tours of the station may not be available, local tours often include stops at various attractions in Spandau.

 What’s the best time to visit?